Bryant homers twice, Giants beat tired Mets 7-5

 Brandon Crawford had four hits to continue his surge at the plate over the past month.
 San Francisco’s All-Star shortstop, who signed a $32 million, two-year contract last week, is hitting .427 over his last 28 games.

-Brandon Belt also homered and Wilmer Flores added two hits and an RBI.
-The Giants have won 16 of 21.
+Pinch-hitter Brandon Belt also homered and Wilmer Flores added two hits and an RBI against his original team.
+The surprising Giants have won 16 of 21 and boast the best record in the majors at 77-42, good for a four-game lead in the NL West over the Los Angeles Dodgers.

+“The one word that comes to mind when I think of this is contagious,” Bryant said.
+“We’re working the ball through the middle, we’re not letting the starter steal strikes from the very first pitch and we’re ready to go right when the bell rings.
+It’s really fun to be a part of.”

-Jonathan Villar hit his 14th home run for the Mets.
-New York has lost four straight.
+Jonathan Villar hit his 14th home run for the third-place Mets, who dropped 3 1/2 games behind NL East-leading Atlanta.
+New York (59-59) has lost four straight and fell to .500 for the first time since May 6.

+“Overall I like how our offense was, even though we failed to deliver again with runners in scoring position,” manager Luis Rojas said.
+“We just have to go out and play our game.
+We can’t do more than that.
+We can’t go outside our game and think of our record or standing-wise.”

 Bryant’s two-run homer off Miguel Castro (3-4) in the fifth inning was his first since Aug.
 1 — his first game with the Giants after being acquired from the Cubs at the trade deadline — and gave San Francisco a 4-3 lead.

 Bryant connected again in the seventh as part of back-to-back home runs off Trevor May.
-Pinch-hitter Brandon Belt led off the inning with his 16th of the season.
+Belt led off the inning with his 16th of the season.

+“Even some of the balls that (Bryant) was striking in the air, he’s either just off the end or maybe just a tiny bit in,” Giants manager Gabe Kapler said.
+“He had really good, aggressive passes and kind of knew a quality game like this was coming for him.
+We needed it.”

 The Mets took a 3-2 lead in the fifth on Pete Alonso’s two-run triple and Dominic Smith’s sacrifice fly off Gausman (12-5).